SWEN900072021/Resources/how_to/2021/java_postgresql.md

 import java.sql.*;

 public class DBConnection {
-        private static final String url = "jdbc:postgresql://localhost:5433/postgres";
+        private static final String url = "jdbc:postgresql://localhost:5432/postgres";
         private static final String user = "postgres";
         private static final String password = "";
 }
 ````

-Enter the password as the password String.
-These are the credentials for your local Postgres instance (not Heroku).
+Replace all details with the URL, user, and password of your local PostgreSQL instance.

 We'll demonstrate how to create a connection to the database by using a connection method:
 ````